x41x4a/nm-covid/README.md

-# nm-covid
-Graphing some basic COVID-19 data for the state of New Mexico
+Graphing some basic COVID-19 data for the state of New Mexico.
+Data is sourced from https://cv.nmhealth.org/.